neesy/Getting-and-Cleaning-Data-Project/CodeBook.md

-    train/subject_train.txt - contains the subject number for each observation in the training dataset train/y_train.txt - contains the activity labels for each observation in the training dataset train/x_train.txt - contains the observations for the training dataset
+    train/subject_train.txt - contains the subject number for each observation in the training dataset train/y_train.txt - contains the activity labels for each observation in the training dataset train/x_train.txt - contains the observations for the training dataset Also note that the R Script run_analysis.R calls plyr dplyr and tidyr
 5. The observations were separated randomly into groups of "test" and "train".
 The variable subject_type was created with values of "test" and "train" for each dataset.
 6. The activity numbers were translated to the activity names and added to the datasets through column binding
 7. Subject type was added with subject name and activity to each dataset - test and train